aahzwww/aws_boto/README.md

-ec2_operator.py  rds_operator.py  - script called by cron to start/stop instances with the auto:start/stop tag, ran via cron.
+ec2_operator.py  rds_operator.py  - script called by cron to start/stop instances with the auto:start/stop tag, ran via cron. (these are the scripts installed by the steps bellow)

+# optional scripts

 ec2_list_autostop_instances.py  rds_list_autostop_instances.py  - lists all instance with auto:stop tag.